cicsdev/cics-java-liberty-springboot-transactions/README.md

 - Clone the repository using your IDEs support, such as the Eclipse Git plugin
 - **or**, download the sample as a [ZIP](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/archive/main.zip) and unzip onto the workstation

->*Tip: Eclipse Git provides an 'Import existing Projects' check-box when cloning a repository.*
+>*Tip: Eclipse Git provides an 'Import existing Projects' check-box when cloning a repository.
+This imports the root project; run a Gradle or Maven refresh afterwards to discover the `-app` and `-cicsbundle` modules.*

 ### Check dependencies